-Salt Lake City has grown into a hub airport with many flights arriving and leaving around the same time.
-Security needs are vastly different, and buildings that meet earthquake safety standards are needed.
+Salt Lake City has grown into a hub airport with many flights arriving and departing around the same time.
+Security needs are vastly different and buildings that meet earthquake safety standards are required.

 The SLC Airport's existing facilities have served passengers well but it’s time to make way for the next generation of airport design.
 Here are some highlights of The New SLC.

 Replace Obsolete Facilities: Today’s facilities are not efficient for use as a modern hub airport and are not built to today’s earthquake standards.

 Flexible, Right-Sized Design for the Future: The new facility will be designated to meet Salt Lake City’s needs for decades and be adaptable to the constantly changing aviation industry.